GPU Worker Nodes

 For multiple 8 GPU H100 worker nodes, we support high-speed networking between GPUs from different nodes.
 High speed communication uses 8x Mellanox 400GbE interfaces.
 To enable this, submit the H100 multi-node setup form.

-DigitalOcean applies additional labels to the GPU worker nodes.
+DigitalOcean applies additional labels and taints to the GPU worker nodes.
 For more information, see Automatic Application of Labels and Taints to Nodes.

 You can also use the cluster autoscaler to automatically scale the GPU node pool down to zero, or use the DigitalOcean CLI or API to manually scale the node pool down to 0.
 Autoscaling is useful when using on-demand and for jobs like training and fine-tuning.